-Now combination feeding has both advantages and disadvantages in the food themselves.
+Now combination feeding has both advantages and disadvantages in the food itself.
 Some cats have medical conditions that may benefit from the higher amounts of moisture that are in the wet food, but dry food does have the benefits of dental health and it’s much easier to store it.

-You can always if you feel like the cat isn’t being challenged enough to provide a food puzzle for the cat so that they have a chance to practice this and get some snacks from this.
+You can always if you feel like the cat isn’t being challenged enough provide a food puzzle for the cat so that they have a chance to practice this and get some snacks from this.

 Now, there are some plus and minus points with this, and they are as follows: